waynewu6250/ML_DL_Projects/9.DeepEyeNet/README.md

 * **At a glance**

 Here we use Keras with Tensorflow backend for the code.
-1. VGG16 is used for extracting the image features.
+1. VGG16, VGG19, InceptionV3 model are used for extracting the image features.
+(VGG19 is the same notebook with VGG16)
 2. We also preprocess the medical descriptions of each training data.The first, we feed it into LSTM model to get word features.
 3. Construct a custom-RNN model to feed each word and image feature at each time step and predict next word.
 4. Here I create a keyword-model to feed each specified keywords in training data for each image.
 The uncertain number of keywords are averaged to be a word vector and fed simultaneously with image vector into the final model.